-A. Power boilers having a steam generating capacity in excess of 5,000 pounds per hour or having a heating surface in excess of 1,000 square feet or inputs in excess of 5,000,000 Btu/h shall have a minimum clearance of 7 feet from the top of the boiler to the ceiling.

-B. Steam heating boilers and hot water heating boilers which exceed one of the following limits: 5,000,000 Btu/h input, 5,000 pounds steam-per-hour capacity, or 1,000 square-foot heating surface; power boilers which do not exceed one of the following limits: 5,000,000 Btu/h input, 5,000 pounds steam-per-hour capacity, or 1,000-square-foot heating surface; and all boilers with manholes on top of the boiler, except those described in Items A and C, shall have a minimum clearance of 3 feet from the top of the boiler to the ceiling.

-C. Package boilers, steam heating boilers, and hot-water heating boilers with no manhole on top of shell and not exceeding one of the limits contained in subsection 4.19.1.B shall have a minimum clearance of 2 feet from the ceiling.

-D. Manhole openings shall have a minimum of 5 feet clearance from any outside obstruction.

-4.19.2 Underground installations.
+- A. Power boilers having a steam generating capacity in excess of 5,000 pounds per hour or having a heating surface in excess of 1,000 square feet or inputs in excess of 5,000,000 Btu/h shall have a minimum clearance of 7 feet from the top of the boiler to the ceiling. - B. The following shall have a minimum clearance of 3 feet from the top of the boiler to the ceiling: - Steam heating boilers and hot water heating boilers that exceed one of the following limits: 5,000,000 Btu/h input, 5,000 pounds steam-per-hour capacity, or 1,000 square-foot heating surface; - 2.
+Power boilers that do not exceed: 5,000,000 Btu/h input, 5,000 pounds steam-per-hour capacity, or 1,000-square-foot heating surface; and - 3.
+All boilers with manholes on top of the boiler, except those described in subsection A of this subsection 4.19.1. - C. Package boilers, steam heating boilers, and hot-water heating boilers with no manhole on top of shell and not exceeding one of the limits contained in subsection 4.19.1.B shall have a minimum clearance of 2 feet from the ceiling. - D. Manhole openings shall have a minimum clearance of 5 feet from any outside obstruction. - 4.19.2 Underground installations.
 Boilers and pressure vessels installed underground shall be enclosed in a concrete or masonry pit.
 A covered pit shall be equipped with a removable cover so that adequate inspection can be made.
-Requirements for clearances shall be the same as Section 4.19.1.
+Requirements for clearances shall be the same as subsection 4.19.1 of this code.